 binary instead of

-option is only relevant if bootchart was invoked from the
+only relevant if bootchart was invoked from the kernel command

 If set to yes, enables logging and graphing of processes' PSS memory consumption.